motech/modules/docs/source/batch.rst

 Rescheduling job
 ----------------
-Already scheduled job can be rescheduled with new cron expression.
+Already scheduled job can be rescheduled with a new cron expression.
 This can be done:

     * By HTTP REST call: ``POST http://{motech-server}/{motech-war-file}/module/batch/reschedulecronjob?jobName={jobName}&cronExpression={cronExpression}``